insert-professional-sounding-name-here/IPSNH-App/README.md

 Each branch was worked on by different people, each branch has each team members name

+This app contains code taken from code bases, such as Unity's inbuilt AR and Mobile 2D templates used for its assistance in setting up the AR and the app as a whole.

 # IPSNH.github.io MazeMap

 The HTML site is used to host the embedded map for our uni assignment app.